rackerlabs/docs-cloud-dns/api-docs/v2/general-api-info/role-based-access-control.rst

    Role based access control does not apply during the EA release period.
 This section is intended only for future releases.

-Role Based Access Control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the Cloud DNS API, to authorized users only.
+Role-based access control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the |apiservice|, to authorized users only.
 RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which
 |apiservice| service capabilities, based on roles defined by Rackspace (see |product name|
 Product Roles and Permissions).
-The permissions to perform certain operations in
+The permissions to perform certain operations in the
 |apiservice| – create, read, update, delete – are assigned to specific roles.
 The account
 owner user assigns these roles, either global (multiproduct) or product-specific (for example, Managed DNS), to account users.

 ..  note::

-    RBAC setup is not required for participation in the Early Access phase.
+    RBAC setup is not required for participation in the EA phase.

-Assigning Roles to Account Users
+Assigning roles to account users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The account owner (identity:user-admin) can create account users on the account and then